 How to package items

-Follow our handy tips to help your business package items so they arrive safely and securely.
+Follow our handy tips to help you package items so they arrive safely and securely.

 By accepting your item, New Zealand Post does not acknowledge the packaging is adequate or the contents are acceptable.
-To check if your item is prohibited or hazardous, refer to Prohibited items.
+To check if your item is prohibited or restricted, refer to Prohibited and restricted items.